neurofleet/blog/what is cosine similarity?.md

 What does that mean?

-When you extract an embedding from your text, image, sound, smell, thought, or whatever, you get a vector.
+When you extract an embedding from your text, image, sound, smell, thought, or whatever, you get a high-dimensional vector.
+The embedding vector.

 e.g.: